Spontaneous and resonant lifting of the spin blockade in nanowire quantum dots: Introduction

-In recent years gate defined nanowire \cite{sostrnanowire} double quantum dots have been successfully used for experimental demonstration \cite{nadj-perge,schroer,nadj2012,frolov,petersson,berg,pribiag} of electrical control of single spins \cite{nowack}.
-The spin rotations are performed by means of electric dipole spin resonance (EDSR) where spin-orbit (SO) interaction \cite{rashba,dresselhaus} is used to electrically control the spin excluding the need for oscillating magnetic field in the device \cite{koppens}.
-The spin oscillations are probed exploiting the spin blockade \cite{ono} of two-electron system where the current cycle $(0,1)\rightarrow(1,1)\rightarrow(0,2)\rightarrow(0,1)$ [the numbers denote number of electrons in the adjacent quantum dots] is blocked at the $(1,1)\rightarrow(0,2)$ transition when the spin configurations of the $(1,1)$ and $(0,2)$ states do not match.
-For low bias the only available $(0,2)$ state is the spin singlet so the current is blocked if the system is initialized in one of the spin-polarized triplets.
-The blockade is lifted when the spin of oscillating electron is rotated such the total spin of the $(1,1)$ state is changed from $S=1$ to $S=0$.
-Relaxation of the $(1,1)$ state that follows the spin rotation opens the tunneling of the single electron through the double dot and is mediated by phonons that disperse the excess energy between the $(1,1)$ and $(0,2)$ states.
+Coherent spin control is one of the necessary prerequisites for fabrication of solid-state quantum computer operating on spin qubits.
+Recently gate defined nanowire \cite{sostrnanowire} double quantum dots have been successfully used for experimental demonstration \cite{nadj-perge,schroer,nadj2012,frolov,petersson,berg,pribiag} of electrical control of confined spins.\cite{nowack} The spin rotations are performed by means of electric dipole spin resonance (EDSR) where spin-orbit (SO) interaction \cite{rashba,dresselhaus} is used for electrical control of spin excluding the need for introducing an oscillating magnetic field in the device.\cite{koppens} The spin oscillations are probed with spin blockade \cite{ono} of a two-electron system where the current cycle $(0,1)\rightarrow(1,1)\rightarrow(0,2)\rightarrow(0,1)$ [the numbers denote number of electrons in the adjacent quantum dots] is blocked at the $(1,1)\rightarrow(0,2)$ transition when the spin configurations of the $(1,1)$ and $(0,2)$ states do not match.
+For low bias, the only available $(0,2)$ state is the spin singlet so the current is blocked if the system is initialized in one of the spin-polarized triplets.
+The blockade is lifted when the spin of driven electron is flipped with the total spin of the $(1,1)$ state changed from $S=1$ to $S=0$.
+Relaxation of the $(1,1)$ state to $(0,2)$ singlet that follows the spin rotation is a consequence and signature of Pauli blockade removal and is the main phenomenon studied in this work.
+The $(1,1)\rightarrow(0,2)$ transition requires dissipation of the excess energy which is absorbed by the crystal vibrations.